AmherstCollege/qualtrics2ess/README.md

 This script will run on any computer that has the Python interpreter installed on it.

-A Qualtrics survey / ballot document:
+A Qualtrics survey / ballot document named What+Are+Your+Favorite+Fruits+and+Vegetables%3F_April+13%2C+2021_23.28.csv:

 ![Cast Vote Record table in Candidate by Choice format](https://raw.githubusercontent.com/AmherstCollege/qualtrics2ess/main/CVR%20Vegetable%20Qualtrics.png)

-is converted to a set of ES&S-format documents, one for each election on the ballot:
+will be converted to a set of ES&S-format documents, one for each election on the ballot:

 ![Cast Vote Record table in Choice by Candidate format](https://raw.githubusercontent.com/AmherstCollege/qualtrics2ess/main/CVR%20Vegetable%20RCV.png)